jxv/jxv.github.io/blog/2017-10-20-Version-You-an-API-for-Great-Good.md

 Another open-ended design decision is event sourcing.
 In particular, I wanted to allow for CQRS.
 As far as the spec is concerned, functions are types that happen to have output.
-And all functions have no more than one input.
+All such functions have no more than one input.
 The inputs needing multiple arguments just use types with members.
 The inputs needing a different kind or number of arguments use enumerals.
-Then the inputs (and outputs) can be logged and stored forever with their associated versions.
+This is great because those the inputs (and outputs) can be uniformly logged and stored forever with their associated versions.
 In reality, this area hasn't been touched.
-So I only guarded for minimal architectural changes.
+So I only guarded against massive architectural changes.

 ### Documentation and Playground